kalkisimtaha52-prog/kalkisimtaha52-prog/README.md

 <br>

 <p>
-I'm a high school student passionate about coding, design and technology.<br>
+I'm passionate about coding, design and technology.<br>
 I have experience in many different programs and I learn best by just doing things.
 </p>